Set up OpenTelemetry with Inngest TypeScript only

 );

-This setup is the most robust as it won't force you to follow a strict import order to get your OTel and Inngest Tracing to work together.
-With this setup, your application OTel traces (e.g., Express API) will continue to be exported to your OTLP compatible ingestor (e.g., Jaeger) while the Inngest Extended Traces will be forwarded to the Inngest DevServer or Platform.
+With this setup, your application OTel traces (e.g., Express API) continue to be exported to your OTLP compatible ingestor (e.g., Jaeger), while Inngest Extended Traces are exported to the Inngest server.

 Which Extended Traces behaviour mode should I use?